|Born||in Leylands Farm, Winchester, Hampshire, England, UK|

 Mini Bio (1)

-Thin-lipped, dark-haired British character actress, whose gallery of strong-minded women included nosy neighbours, snivelling sycophants and acidulous spinsters.
-Trained at RADA, she was primarily active on the English stage, with roles in "Grand Hotel" (1931) and "The Importance of Being Earnest" (1946), among many others.
-Over the years, she developed a fondness for comedic interpretations in plays by Noël Coward.
-On Broadway she appeared just once, in "Point Valaine" (1935), two years prior having made her screen debut as Katherine Parr in The Private Life of Henry VIII.
+Thin-lipped, dark-haired British character actress who had a penchant for playing nosy neighbours, snivelling sycophants and acidulous spinsters.
+She was born Eileen Russell-Gregg, trained at RADA and was primarily active on London's West End stage in plays like "Grand Hotel" (1931) and "The Importance of Being Earnest" (1946), among many others.
+Over the years, she developed a fondness for comedic interpretations in works by Noël Coward.
+On Broadway she appeared just once, in "Point Valaine" (1935).
+Just two years prior she had made her screen debut as Henry VIII's shrewish wife Katherine Parr in The Private Life of Henry VIII.
 (1933).
-Her two other memorable moments on screen saw her as the ever-prattling busybody Dolly Messiter in Brief Encounter (1945), and as Sarah Pocket, a fawning relative of Miss Faversham in Great Expectations (1946).
+Her two other memorable moments on the screen saw her as the ever-prattling busybody Dolly Messiter in Brief Encounter (1945) and as Sarah Pocket, a fawning relative of Miss Faversham in Great Expectations (1946).

 - IMDb Mini Biography By: I.S.Mowis

 |David Homan (designer)||(? - ?)|